Saab 900: 900 Aero/T16S or 900 SPG

-In 1984, Saab introduced a high performance model known in Europe as the Aero.
-In North America, the model designation became SPG (Special Performance Group - per Saab USA's own literature - SAAB data correctly refers to it as Sports PacKage) due to a model and trademark conflict with GM in English speaking countries and the USA.
+In 1984, Saab introduced a high-performance model known in Europe as the Aero.
+In North America, the model designation became SPG (Special Performance Group – per Saab USA's own literature – SAAB data correctly refers to it as Sports PacKage) due to a model and trademark conflict with GM in English speaking countries and the US.
 In the UK it was known as the T16S.
-The Aero/SPG was the first Saab to be delivered with the 160 hp 16-valve turbo motor.
-The concept Aero/SPG vehicles were met with huge acceptance by the motoring community.
+The Aero/SPG was the first Saab to be delivered with the 160 hp 16-valve turbocharged engine.

-There were many differences between the regular 900 turbo and SPG, Most notable was the body kit that wrapped around the car and the specialty rims.
-The engine was tuned to put out higher hp, some have reported that the engines internals were different and that Saab used better materials to withstand the higher output.
+The most notable difference from the 900 Turbo was the body kit that wrapped around the car and the specialty wheels.
+The engine was tuned to produce higher output.
 The SPG also had a lowered and stiffer suspension.

 These prototypes were painted a mother of pearl white and had red leather interiors with matching Colorado Red dashboards.
-Unfortunately, in testing, the pearlescent white was found to be too difficult to repair in terms of color, and as such, this color was never offered to the public for sale.
-Only 29 of these prototype Aero/SPGs were manufactured and are considered quite rare by collector standards.
-The factory retained, and subsequently crushed, 22 of the white prototypes.
+Unfortunately, during testing, the colour was found to be too difficult to repair in terms of color, and as such, this color was never offered to the public for sale.
+Only 29 of these prototype Aero/SPGs were manufactured.
+The factory retained, and subsequently destroyed, 22 of the white prototypes.
 The remaining seven vehicles were employed as press vehicles for the series launch.
-Four of the prototypes were sent to the United States.
-One was wrecked in 1993.
-The other three are owned by collectors in California, New York and Rhode Island.
-The three European SPG vehicles are also collector owned, one of which receiving a comprehensive restoration between 2007 and 2010.
-Hällberga bildemontering Sweden junked one in 1999 (Owners own remark).